cardan22/to-do-list/README.md

 ### Footer doesn’t stick to the bottom of the page
 * The solution was to add flexbox container to body and set the CSS poperty for the footer to { margin-top: auto; }.

+### Auto-Zooming on input fields
+* The solution was to add the following code to the head (meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1").

 ## Validator Testing

 ### HTML
+* The [W3C HTML Validator](https://validator.w3.org/) was used to validate the HTML code, and it identified missing close tags for the flex-container div and for the botton element.
+These missing close tags were added to ensure proper HTML structure.

 ### CSS
+* The CSS code was validated using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), and no errors were found.

 ### JavaScript